Teach Someone to Drive

 They will without question make plenty of mistakes, they are after all learning and it will at times seem like they make the same mistake numerous times.
 Try however to remain patient and calm as this will benefit the learning process.
 Don’t expect too much progress too soon.
 A professional driving instructor can get a novice up to test standard within around 30 hours or so, so you should expect more hours than this.

 Providing the individual teaching the learner to drive meets the minimum legal requirements, a learner driver is legally entitled to take as many passengers that the vehicle can legally hold.
-To keep distraction to a minimum however, it is advisable that the teacher and the learner are only present during driving lessons.
+To keep distraction to a minimum however, it is advisable that the teacher or ‘supervisor’ and the learner are only present during driving lessons.
 See learner driver passenger for further information.

 Try if possible to encourage commentary driving.
 Commentary driving is verbally explaining what you see and how you are going to take action and plan.
 It’s often an effective method for learners to focus and remember.
 You may need to practice commentary driving yourself before teaching.
 See commentary driving for further information.